Dog Man: The Musical

-Dog Man: The Musical is a 2019 musical based on the Dog Man series of graphic novels by writer Dav Pilkey.
+Dog Man: The Musical is a 2019 superhero comedy musical based on the Dog Man series of graphic novels by writer Dav Pilkey.
 It was created by TheatreWorksUSA.

-Inception and Development
+History

 Dog Man was developed as an Off-Broadway show, that first aired in the summer of 2019, by nonprofit TheatreWorksUSA.
-Its premier was as at the Lucille Lortel Theatre, from June 28 to August 4.
+Its premiere was at the Lucille Lortel Theatre, set from June 28 to August 4.
+The production's run was later extended through August 11.

+The 2025–2026 American national tour of the musical launched on September 27 at the Byham Theatre in Pittsburgh, PA.

+The musical is scheduled to receive its European premiere at the Southbank Centre in July 2026.